 The program was first released on 29 September 2009 and offered ongoing protection, updates and support through until early 2020.
 Today, the program has been replaced by Microsoft Defender (aka Windows Defender) and is built into all systems running on Windows 8 or later operating systems.

 Microsoft Security Essentials, like Defender, has always been a free program, and it works through an easy-to-navigate and user-friendly platform.
-Whether you’re a home user, a small business owner or an IT lead in a multinational, it’s simple to teach people how to run Microsoft Security Essentials or Defender so that it is always updated, scans regularly and disables any potential threats to your devices.
+Whether you’re a home user, a small business owner or an IT lead in a multinational organisation, it’s simple to teach people how to run Microsoft Security Essentials or Defender so that it is always updated, scans regularly, and disables any potential threats to your devices.
 The real-time, constant-monitoring protection that MS Essentials offered users was what made it such a popular solution compared to antivirus programs from other providers.

 MS Security Essentials is now Microsoft Defender

 MS Security Essentials was the market leader in the antivirus space for many years, helping protect users and organisations right around the world from emerging threats.

 But even before Security Essentials hit the market, Microsoft had a program called Defender that was purely used as an anti-spyware mechanism.
 As the threat landscape evolved and Windows deployed new operating systems, the needs of the user became more diverse.
 Not only were viruses becoming more and more common, but also spyware, ransomware, malware, trojans and a range of other insidious attackers were appearing in greater numbers.

 While initially Windows Defender was merely Microsoft’s built-in anti-spyware component for Windows Vista and 7, it soon became a more holistic product to supersede Microsoft Security Essentials.
 That means users now get to experience an antivirus, anti-spyware, anti-malware solution all in one free, built-in program: Microsoft Defender.